 ART 141 Graphic Design I

-A course designed to introduce students to visual communication, aesthetic theory, and computer graphics tools and techniques.
-Students explore graphic design as a means of communication, artistic expression, and organization of information.
-A series of critiques, group discussions, research and information gathering assignments, lectures and demonstrations, complement studio work.
-Fulfills general education requirements for The Arts category.
-Offered each semester
+Introduction to visual communication, aesthetic theory, and computer graphics tools and techniques.
+Explores graphic design as a means of communication, artistic expression, and organization of information.
+Critiques, group discussions, research and information gathering assignments, lectures and demonstrations complement studio work.
+Offered each semester.

 ART 142 Web for Graphic Design